Below are answers to common questions about cataracts to help you understand your care and treatment options.

 Yes.
 Due to relaxing medications used during surgery, a driver must accompany you home.

-When can I drive after surgery?
+How soon can you drive after cataract surgery?

 Many patients can return to driving as soon as the day after surgery, depending on vision and comfort.